 What is the best recipe for coleslaw?
 I got it right here.
 If you prefer your coleslaw without mayonnaise, this is the best way to prepare it.
 Coleslaw is a must for summer cooking.
 It’s a side dish that goes with anything off the grill.
 I’m always disappointed if I attend a barbecue and there is no coleslaw.

 Coleslaw is often prepared with mayo for more of a creamy coleslaw, but vinegar-based coleslaw is becoming more and more popular.
 You’ll find it more in the southern U.S., though it is thankfully working its way northward.

-I have a creamy coleslaw recipe that you may want to try if you prefer your coleslaw with mayo, but if you prefer the oil and vinegar version, here you go!
+I have a creamy coleslaw recipe that is mayo based that you may want to try if you prefer your coleslaw with mayo, but if you prefer the oil and vinegar version, here you go!

 Let’s talk about how we make vinegar coleslaw, shall we?

 - FOR THE SHREDDED VEGETABLES

 - Red Bell Pepper